lunarmodules/Penlight/docs/manual/01-introduction.md

 The Lua function `table.foreach` has been deprecated in favour of the `for in` statement, but such an operation becomes particularly useful with the higher-order function support in Penlight.
 Note that `tablex.foreach` reverses the order, so that the function is passed the value and then the key.
 Although perverse, this matches the intended use better.

-The only important external dependence of Penlight is LuaFileSystem (`lfs`), and if you want `dir.copyfile` to work cleanly on Windows, you will need `alien` as well.
+The only important external dependence of Penlight is [LuaFileSystem](http://keplerproject.github.com/luafilesystem/manual.html) (`lfs`), and if you want `dir.copyfile` to work cleanly on Windows, you will need either [alien](http://alien.luaforge.net/) or be using [LuaJIT](http://luajit.org) as well.
 (The fallback is to call the equivalent shell commands.)

 Some of the examples in this guide were created using [ilua](http://lua-users.org/wiki/InteractiveLua), which doesn't require '=' to print out expressions, and will attempt to print out table results as nicely as possible.
 This is also available under Lua for Windows, as a library, so the command `lua -lilua -s` will work (the s option switches off 'strict' variable checking, which is annoying and conflicts with the use of `_DEBUG` in some of these libraries.